LaTeX packages for the working mathematician

 The xerxercise

-package is an alternative to
+package is an alternative to the

 exercises

-package.
-It’s mostly meant for writing down exercise solutions.
+for writing down exercise solutions.
+The exercise

-environment is similar to an
+environment is similar

-amsmthm’s theorem environments:
+to an amsmthm’s theorem environments:

 \begin{exercise}